erosvitor/spring-cloud-openfeign/README.md

 # SpringCloudOpenFeign

 ## Description
-The **SpringCloudOpenFeign** is a project that show how to implement communication between microservices using the Spring Cloud OpenFeign.
+Project that show how to implement communication between micro services using the Spring Cloud Open Feign.

 ## Technologies
 The project use the following technologies: